 1. Editorial Policies

 The journal adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are concealed from both parties unless this proves impossible because of extensive self-citation or other identifying features in the text.

-Editorial Review Process: All manuscripts are reviewed initially by the Editor and only those papers that meet the scientific and editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for outside review.
+Editorial Review Process: All manuscripts are reviewed initially by the Editors and only those papers that meet the scientific and editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for outside review.

 Peer Review Process: Each manuscript is reviewed by at least two referees but for most (especially technical) papers five reviews are sought.

 For highly technical papers Authors are requested to suggest the names, affiliations and contact information of five qualified but independent individuals who may be suitable to serve as referees on a technical panel to supplement the Editorial Board input.
 The five recommended referees should come from a minimum of three different countries.
 The Editors are under no obligation to use all or any of these individuals as reviewers.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: